Lyrrad/multidrive/README.md

 When downloading/uploading folders, if overwrite is disabled, check to see if there are any file conflicts before starting operations
 Support keeping track of last modified time on platforms that support it (Supported for Google Drive, limited support on Amazon Cloud Drive and Microsoft OneDrive).
 Deal with Google's versions feature when overwriting files.
+Support for OneDrive's experimental upload from URL feature.
+This could speed up transfers to OneDrive from other services that provide a public URL for files.

 ## Licence